slightlynybbled/manufacturing/docs/plotting.rst

 Zone Control Chart
 ------------------

-Perhaps the most useful chart is the :meth:`manufacturing.control_plot`, also known as a Zone Control Plot.
+Perhaps the most useful chart is the :meth:`manufacturing.control_chart`, also known as a Zone Control Plot.
 This plot will highlight up to 8 different rules or violations based on the input data set.
 If a control chart rule is not violated, then it will not be placed on the chart.